-The most powerful way of conditioning is to NOT always reward the subject, but only sometimes.
+The most potent way of conditioning is NOT always to reward the subject, but only sometimes.

-When the ratio of reinforcement was randomized the rats went nuts and pushed the lever over and over again like maniacs.
+When the ratio of reinforcement was randomised, the rats went nuts.
+They pushed the lever over and over again like maniacs.

-Everyone knows rationally that when you play a slot machine the odds are stacked against you, all machines are designed to pay out less than they take it in, yet, my dad’s reason was overwritten.
+Everyone knows rationally that when you play a slot machine, the odds are stacked against you; all machines are designed to pay out less than they take it in, yet my dad’s reasoning was overwritten.

-My dad and the starved down rats in Skinners Box weren’t so different either, both had their human needs unmet.
+My dad and the starved down rats in Skinners Box were not so different either; both had their human needs unmet.

-The slot machine sold my old man the dream of being always one pull away from solving all his fucking problems and getting his life back together.
+The slot machine sold my old man the dream of always being one pull away from solving all of his fucking problems and getting his life back together.

-Another factor that made gambling so compelling for my father was that he was in a major life crisis, meaning that every time he played he was on a tiny holiday from all his problems, one of the commonalities of all addictions is that the addicts are stuck in lives that are too painful to bear for the user.
+Another factor that made gambling so compelling for my father was that he was in a significant life crisis; meaning that every time he played, he was on a little holiday from all of his problems.
+One of the commonalities of all addictions is that the addicts are stuck in lives that are too painful to bear for the user.

 But gambling is even more complex…

-Every time my dad put his last dollar into a slot machine he wasn’t only buying a ticket to numbing himself, he was also buying hope.
+Every time my dad put his last dollar into a slot machine, he was not only buying a ticket to numbing himself, but he was also buying hope.

-Having a 0.1% chance at winning a million-dollar feels a hell of a lot better than having a 0% chance right?
+Having a 0.1% chance at winning a million dollars feels a hell of a lot better than having a 0% chance, right?

 Next time you pass a casino, take a good look at a slot machine.
-The colorful lights, the music, the celebrations of people who win, what you see is shameless exploitation of a bug in our mental software.
+The colourful lights, the music, the celebrations of people who win, but what you actually are seeing is the shameless exploitation of a bug in our mental software.

-A bug we all have, a bug to which the weakest members of our society are particularly vulnerable too because they don’t have anything to combat the pathological promise of a better future.
+A bug we all have.
+A bug to which the weakest members of our society are particularly vulnerable too because they do not have anything to combat the pathological promise of a better future.

-Slot machines and Skinner boxes prove that machines are capable of teaching starved animals (and depressed humans) new behaviors.
+Slot machines and Skinner Boxes prove that devices are capable of teaching starved animals (and depressed humans) new behaviours.

-We as a society have become too good at pushing our own buttons, alcohol addiction, compulsive gambling, smartphone addiction, excessive shopping are all phenomena that can be explained with the two basic rules of Behavior Architecture, don’t forget them:
+We, as a society, have become too good at pushing our own buttons.
+Alcohol addiction, compulsive gambling, smartphone addiction, and excessive shopping are all phenomena that can be explained with the two basic rules of Behaviour Architecture, do not forget them:

 Moral Of This Article

-Knowing that we are susceptible to external behavioral control doesn’t make us immune against habit-forming technologies but acknowledging our own vulnerability empowers us to act and to always investigate our behavior for potential pathological patterns that are corrupting our well-being.
+Knowing that we are susceptible to external behavioural control does not make us immune against habit-forming technologies, but acknowledging our own vulnerability empowers us to act and always to investigate our behaviour for potential pathological patterns that are corrupting our well-being.